jundalisay/superb/content/en/research/hume/treatise/book-1/part-3/section-10.md

+---
-Section 10: The Influence of Belief
+title: "The Influence of Belief"
+heading: Section 10
+description: "Education is disclaimed by philosophy as a fallacious assent to any opinion"
+image: /covers/treatise.jpg
+weight: 20
+author: David Hume
+icon: /avatars/hume.png
+---

-Impressions and Ideas are Balanced by Nature
+## Impressions and Ideas are Balanced by Nature

 Education is disclaimed by philosophy as a fallacious assent to any opinion.

 Nevertheless, it prevails in the world.
 Education is the cause why all systems are apt to be initially rejected as new and unusual.
 This perhaps will be the fate of what I have advanced here concerning belief.
 My proofs appear perfectly conclusive to me.

 But I do not expect to make many converts to my opinion.

-Men will never be persuaded that the effects of such consequence can flow from principles: which are so inconsiderable, and that all our actions and passions are derived from nothing but custom and habit.
+Men will never be persuaded that the effects of such consequence can flow from principles:
+- which are so inconsiderable, and
+- that all our actions and passions are derived from nothing but custom and habit.

 To address this objection, I shall introduce the topic of the passions and the sense of beauty.

 A perception of pain and pleasure is implanted in the human mind as the chief spring and moving principle of all its actions.

 But pain and pleasure have two ways of appearing in the mind.

 The effects of these two ways are very different.

 They may appear:
-in impression to the actual feeling, or only in idea.
+- in impression to the actual feeling, or
+- only in idea.

 The influence of these on our actions is not equal.

 Impressions always actuate the soul in the highest degree.

 But not every idea has the same effect.